Temperatures To Decrease 0.5°C-0.7°C Due To Low Sunspots, Solar Minimum

 The first failure of science communication is present in the Royal Astronomical Society press release from July 9.
 It says that "solar activity will fall by 60 per cent during the 2030s" without clarifying that this "solar activity" refers to a fall in the number of sunspots, not a dramatic fall in the life-sustaining light emitted by the sun.

 The press release also omits crucial details.
-It does say that the drop in may resemble the Maunder minimum, a 17th century lull in solar activity, and includes a link to the Wikipedia article on the subject.
+It does say that the drop in sunspots may resemble the Maunder minimum, a 17th century lull in solar activity, and includes a link to the Wikipedia article on the subject.
 The press release also notes that the Maunder minimum coincided with a mini ice age.

 But that mini ice age began before the Maunder minimum and may have had multiple causes, including volcanism.